By Dr. Mercola

 - Avoid using loud alarm clocks.
 Being jolted awake each morning can be very stressful.
 If you are regularly getting enough sleep, you might not even need an alarm.

 - Be mindful of electromagnetic fields (EMFs) in your bedroom.
 EMFs can disrupt your pineal gland and its melatonin production, and may have other negative biological effects as well.
-A gauss meter is required if you want to measure EMF levels in various areas of your home.
+A gauss meter and an electromagnetic smog detector are required if you want to measure EMF levels in various areas of your home.
 If possible install a kill switch to turn off all electricity to your bedroom.
 If you need a clock, use a battery-operated one.